ExpressVPN Pricing: Subscription Options 2025

 Summary

-ExpressVPN certainly isn’t the cheapest option around, but it’s not the most expensive either.
-We’d certainly recommend it as a VPN, especially for people seeking a basic VPN service.
+ExpressVPN isn’t the cheapest VPN, but it’s far from the most expensive.
+We recommend it for anyone wanting a straightforward, reliable VPN without overwhelming configuration options.
 The user interfaces are very easy to use, and there aren’t tons of settings to get bogged down in.
 By comparison, NordVPN has a ton of settings that mid-level and expert VPN users can tweak based on various use cases.

 With a trustworthy logging policy and company history, ExpressVPN is always a go-to suggestion of ours whenever anyone asks us for a VPN.
 It’s consistently on our “best of” lists, from the best VPNs for iPhones to the best VPNs for Androids.
 No matter your mobile device, ExpressVPN is a solid option to protect your web traffic without breaking the bank.